gvrkiran/whatsapp-public-groups/README.md

 ## Contact

-For any questions regarding the data collection or the dataset itself, please contact Kiran Garimella (kiran.garimella@epfl.ch) or Gareth Tyson (gareth.tyson@qmul.ac.uk).
+* For any questions regarding the data collection or the dataset itself, please contact Kiran Garimella (EPFL, kiran.garimella@epfl.ch) or Gareth Tyson (Queen Mary University, gareth.tyson@qmul.ac.uk).

+* Please cite our ICWSM 2018 paper if you use the dataset.

 ## Ethics note